Pre-Support Diagnostic Checklist

 You completed the full pre-escalation diagnostic workflow:

-- ✅ Executed systematic 6-step health check (Kubernetes, events, agents, BGP, Grafana, logs)
+- ✅ Executed systematic 6-step health check (Kubernetes resources, admission webhook errors, agents, BGP, Grafana, logs)

 - ✅ Collected comprehensive diagnostics (CRDs, events, logs, Agent status, versions, topology)